OIST Researchers Awarded Grant to Create New Startup Company

 “This project is not only focused on environmental issues, but will contribute to the sustainable development of Okinawa,” says Professor Igor Goryanin, head of OIST’s Biological Systems Unit.

-The ultimate goal of the project is to create a product that harnesses the energy produced by the water-cleaning bacteria in a cost effective way and apply it to the Mizuho Shuzo distillery in Okinawa, making it self-sufficient for treating its own waste by the end of 2018.
+The ultimate goal of the project is to create a product that harnesses the energy produced by the water-cleaning bacteria in a cost effective way and apply it to the Mizuho Shuzo distillery in Okinawa, making it self-sufficient for treating its own waste by the end of fiscal year 2018.
 The combinations of bacteria could also be tailored for specific types of waste water meaning that this technology could be implemented in local pig farms and tofu factories, in addition to more international industries looking to clean waste water at the same time as generating sustainable energy.

 “This technology is low maintenance and the ease of use benefits can be applied to developing countries and the improvement of water sources around the world,” says Simpson.